Tips and Tricks

 3. Implement load balancing and partitioning to handle high traffic volumes and ensure consistent performance.

-Epic games hourly batches data model
+Epic games hourly batch data model

 In this project, you will build a data model (event stream and summary tables) for tracking unit sales of the Epic Games portfolio on a given platform.
 The data will be derived from hourly batches of sales data delivered via API in JSON format.